Tumor Lysis Syndrome

 Hydration

 Volume depletion is a major risk factor for tumor lysis syndrome and must be corrected vigorously.
 Aggressive IV hydration not only helps to correct electrolyte disturbances by diluting extracellular fluid, it also increases intravascular volume.
-Increased volume enhances renal blood flow, glomerular filtration rate, and urine volume to decrease the concentration of solutes in the distal nephron and medullary microcirculation.
+Increased volume enhances renal blood flow, glomerular filtration rate, and urine volume, thus decreasing the concentration of solutes in the distal nephron and medullary microcirculation.

 The use of furosemide or mannitol for osmotic diuresis has not proven to be beneficial as front-line therapy.
 In fact, these modalities may contribute to uric acid or calcium phosphate precipitation in renal tubules in a volume-contracted patient.